dennissxz/data-science-handbook/33-dimensionality-reduction/15-multidimensional-scaling.md

 MDS projections $\boldsymbol{z} _i$ are the same as those of PCA.
 - For each eigenvector $\boldsymbol{u}_i$ of $\boldsymbol{S}$, there is a corresponding eigenvector $\boldsymbol{v} _j = \boldsymbol{X} ^\top \boldsymbol{w} _i$ ?? of $\boldsymbol{G} = \boldsymbol{X} ^\top \boldsymbol{X}$.
 - The first $k$ vectors $\boldsymbol{v} _i$ gives the projected  data in both PCA and MDS.
+- Many non-linear dimensionality reduction methods are extension to MDS.
+- Unlike PCA, MDS only gives projections for the training set; it does not give us a way to project a new data point.